tuxcanfly/mvim/README.md

 This is also used to provide the themes in the "colors/" folder.
 If you want more than one theme, you can copy one of those and insert your own colors.
 This is also the way to get dark/light mode of the same theme.

 ## How Sessions Work
 For now, you need to manualy create a Session first.
+You can start by editing a File and use `<SPC> s w` to create a new Session.
+It will automatically be named after PWD.
+Alternatively, type `:lua MiniSessions.write('Sessionname')` to create a session with a specific name.
-So, launch MVIM, type `:lua MiniSessions.write('Sessionname')` After that you can start editing and using MVIM like you normaly would.
+After that you can start editing and using MVIM like you normaly would.
 On Quitting MVIM, the Session is saved.
 It'll show up on the Dashboard and you can get a Session selection with `<Leader>sf`.
-I plan on updating the keybinds to something that automatically infers the session name from cwd.

 ## Unique things
 Since this is my personal Configuration, there might be things that work differently from other distributions.
 I'm not going over keybinds mostly, as you can discover them through mini.clues (just press space, it shows up on the bottom right).